 Why do people continue to misuse PowerPoint?
 PowerPoint is the most overused, yet least understood, of business applications.
 It lets people take hours to say what they could easily say in five minutes.

 You’ve been tasked with an important job: get the company’s message across.
-If you’re pressed for time, don’t dump on some poor so-and-so — that’s a snowball that won’t stop until it hits bottom.
+If you’re pressed for time, don’t dump on some poor so-and-so.
 Tell whoever asked for the presentation “by 3:00 tomorrow” that you’re doing this, that, and the other thing and need more time.
-Quality takes time and planning, so have them give you a reasonable amount of time to put a draft together, refine it, AND rehearse it.
+Quality takes time and planning, so have them give you a reasonable amount of time to do your research, put a draft together, refine it (remember to check spelling and grammar), AND rehearse it.

 Introduce the topic on a single slide.
 Say it — one slide per major point, and keep it under two dozen slides.
 Then, tell them what you just said — conclude with a one-slide synopsis.

+Limit the number of slides and simplify and limit the words used on each slide.
 Don’t regurgitate the entire benefits plan or the budget plan for FY 20xx.
 Point out — and summarize — the main ideas of the plan.
 Simple declarative sentences or phrases will do.
-Supplement the statements on the slide with the brief but insightful explanations you have in your notes (see point 1) but do not parrot every word on the slide show!
+Supplement the statements on each slide with the brief but insightful explanations you have in your notes (see point 1).
+Do not parrot every word on the slide show.
+Instead, include only essential information.

+Use good quality images that reinforce your message.
 Text-only presentations are the surest way to lose your audience (next is to pump out slide after slide after slide of tabular data).
-Use charts, graphs, and pictures to get your point across, but don’t overdo it.
+Use charts, graphs, and pictures to get your point across, but don’t overdo it with flashy transitions (fly-in texts).
 Charts and pictures lose their appeal eventually.

 Keep it brief — the agenda should take up less than one printed page.